 WHAT CAUSES POLYCYSTIC OVARIAN SYNDROME?

-  Another cause of Polycystic Ovarian Syndrome might be an excess insulin levels in the body with the relative insulin resistance.
-Increased insulin levels in the blood might cause an increased production of male androgens such as testosterone, in the ovaries.
+Another cause of Polycystic Ovarian Syndrome might be an excess insulin level in the body with relative insulin resistance.
+Increased insulin levels in the blood might cause increased production of male androgens such as testosterone, in the ovaries.
 The majority of the symptoms are caused by increased androgen levels.

-  Lifestyle factors such as decreased physical activity, diet high in simple sugars and processed foods and being overweight might also cause insulin resistance and predispose women to develop ovarian disorders.
+Lifestyle factors such as decreased physical activity, a diet high in simple sugars and processed foods, and being overweight might also cause insulin resistance and predispose women to develop ovarian disorders.

 HOW IS POLYCYSTIC OVARIAN SYNDROME DIAGNOSED?

 PCOS diagnosis entails a comprehensive assessment and diagnostic tests to confirm your condition.
 These tests typically include: